-In his early days of sponsorship, Brandon Westgate assisted his dad with handyman jobs around their neighbourhood in Wareham, Massachusetts so he could earn enough money to travel into New York and skate with the 5Boro crew.
+In his early days of sponsorship, Brandon Westgate assisted his dad with handyman jobs around their neighbourhood in Wareham, Massachusetts to earn enough money to travel to New York and skate with the 5Boro crew.
 It’s hard to think this aspect of his life hasn’t contributed to his enduring work ethic.

 On top of this working class background, Brandon had the fortune of 5Boro owner Steve Rodriguez guiding him at an early age.
 After making the move to Zoo York early into his career, he became friends with Donny Barley; a constant influence whether as teammates or through the common ground of fatherhood in recent years.
-Whilst we’re on this subject, a final credit is owed to Jon Miner whose Machiavellian approach to filming (more on that later) has cultivated the displays of shocking pop, commanding yet loose lines and pristine flick which Brandon bestowed onto audiences for the past decade.
+A final credit is owed to Jon Miner whose Machiavellian approach to filming (more on that later) has cultivated the displays of shocking pop, commanding yet loose lines and pristine flick which Brandon bestowed onto audiences for the past decade.

-The juxtaposition of an unassuming personality against his domineering force only amplifies the awe of Brandon’s actions on a skateboard and, with zero regard for trends, his impact on post-2000s skateboarding (especially the ‘East Coast powerhouse’ genre) is undeniable.
+The juxtaposition between an unassuming personality and Brandon Westgate’s force on a board only amplifies the awe of his actions.
+With zero regard for trends, his impact on post-2000s skateboarding – especially the ‘East Coast powerhouse’ genre – is undeniable.

-Hey Brandon.
-Congratulations on having on your second kid, is it a boy or a girl?
+Congratulations on having on your second kid.
+Boy or girl?

 Oh, thank you!
 It’s a girl so I’ve got two girls now.